Shreyanshy53/Socialgram/README.md

 ## Features

 ### 🔐 Authentication
-- Secure authentication using Replit Auth (OpenID Connect)
+- Secure authentication using email/password with bcryptjs hashing
-- Login with Google, GitHub, X (Twitter), Apple, or email/password
 - Protected routes and authentication middleware
+- Session-based authentication with express-session
-- Automatic user profile synchronization on login
+- User profile synchronization on login

 ### 👤 User Features
 - User profiles with bio, profile photo, and stats